tradingview/rest_integrations_docs/source/Integration_overview.rst

 | localhost               | staging            |
 +-------------------------+--------------------+

 A TradingView website in a sandbox or production can only be connected to one broker environment at a time.
 You can switch between environments through the browser console.
-Instructions can be provided after configuration by the TradingView team.
+Instructions can be provided after configuration by the TradingView team is completed.

 What is the Sandbox
 ...................
 The sandbox is a fully functional copy of the TradingView website located at `beta-rest.tradingview.com`_.
 Access to the resource is provided by adding an IP address to the whitelist on the TradingView side.

 When broker's integration can be placed in the Sandbox ......................................................
 There are two conditions to place a broker integration to the sandbox:

-- passing conformational tests at `tradingview.com/rest-api-test`_
+* passing conformational (authorization & trading conformance) tests at `tradingview.com/rest-api-test`_,
-- availability of market data required for the integration to work on the TradingView staging server.
+* availability of market data required for the integration to work on the TradingView staging server

 If the broker does not integrate market data but uses data obtained by TradingView from another source, it is necessary to implement the `/mapping`_ endpoint.